St. Thomas College, Thrissur: History

-Started as a lower secondary school in 1889, the founder, the first Vicar Apostolic of Thrissur, Mar Adolphus Edwin Medlycott, named it St. Thomas’ College.
+Started as a lower secondary school in 1889, the founder, the first Vicar Apostolic of Thrissur, Adolph Medlycott, named it St. Thomas’ College.
 The college started to function in the compound of present-day Bishop's House compound.
 In 1918, it was raised to a second-grade college in arts, affiliated to the University of Madras.
-The college was elevated as a first-grade college by the University of Madras in April 1925, and it is the second non-government college in Kerala to achieve that status.

 The buildings of the college were constructed in a phased manner.
-Rev. Medlycott has given a description about the college at the time of his return in 1896 as below:
+Medlycott said that at the time of his return in 1896:

 The bishop on taking charge found that there were practically no schools, ... he took early steps to open as many elementary parish schools as possible; within nine years (1888-96) the vicariate was provided with no less than 231 elementary parish schools for both sexes, educating over 12,000 children, besides a high school (St. Thomas's College), with 95 students;.... plans were prepared to house the above college in a handsome structure.

-The first building of the college is the one which is having the tower.
-Menacherry Hall was built in the year 1941.
-The Science Block (present day Academic Block on the opposite side of the road) was built in 1956.

-In 2004, St. Thomas' was accredited with a B++ grade by NAAC, an autonomous organization instituted by the UGC.
-In September 2010, the college was re-accredited with A grade by NAAC.
-The college attained A Grade in its NAAC reaccreditation in 2016.
-In October 2022, the college attained A++ grade in its fourth cycle of NAAC accreditation.

-The year 2018-2019 was celebrated as Sathyaprayan 1919-2019, the centennial as second grade college and the commemoration was inaugurated by Shri Ram Nath Kovind, President of India, on 7 August 2018.

-Academic programmes

-The college offers graduate, postgraduate and Ph.D. level programmes in a wide range of subjects.
-There are twenty-four teaching departments (including ten research departments and the thirteen postgraduate departments) which encompass 140 teachers.